 OUR MISSION

-Our mission is for all people in South Africa to be proud of their cultural heritage, to experience religious freedom and nutritional food sovereignty, and to protect and restore the critical ecosystems of their territory in the way that the ancestors were doing long ago.
+Our mission is for the current and future generations to raise a voice to protect and restore the critical ecosystems of their territory in the way that their ancestors were doing long ago.
 Our mission is to establish Dzomo la Mupo’s ( Voices of Mupo) in all areas of its work.

 AIMS